amandasaurus/osm-tag-csv-history/README.md

 Geofabrik provides an [download service](https://osm-internal.download.geofabrik.de/) which includes full history files for lots of regions & countries.
 You must log into that with your OpenStreetMap account.

+## Installation

+If you have Rust installed, you can install it with:

+    cargo install osm-tag-csv-history

+You can download prebuild binary released from the [Github release page](https://github.com/rory/osm-tag-csv-history/releases), (e.g. [download the v0.1.0 release](https://github.com/rory/osm-tag-csv-history/releases/download/v0.1.0/osm-tag-csv-history)).

 ## Usage

     osm-tag-csv-history -i mydata.osm.pbf -o mydata.csv